 The weekend of the course finally came round, I was nervous, apprehensive and excited!
 I was spending two nights away from my family for the first time so I felt a little lost.
 Arriving at the Creative Glass Guild, we were all introduced and offered tea/coffee while we waited for the rest of the small group.
 There were 5 of us in total, I think.
 Once all seated, we got onto learning about glass, how to cut glass safely and from there, the course went more in depth.

-It’s been 4 years since the course and I’ve learned so much on this journey.
-I’ve already upgraded my kiln for a much bigger one, I have my own workroom in the garden, lots of beautiful specialist art glass and tons of ideas in my head.
+It’s been 5 years since the course and I’ve learned so much on this journey.
+I’ve already upgraded my kiln for a much bigger one, quit my dayjob to run my business, I have my own workroom in the garden, won my first ever award, have lots of beautiful specialist art glass and tons of ideas in my head.

 These are photo’s of my very, very first fused glass makes, created on the course I took.

 My work area: